 At the time of expiration, you have 40 days to renew the domain name before it enters the Redemption Grace Period (RGP).
 Anytime between the expiration date and 40 days, you can renew your domain through VIPControl using the options detailed above.

 Outside of the 40 day period (when the domain enters RGP), you will need to contact our billing team via eTicket to have a restore performed on the domain name.
-This fee varies, and is usually around $120 AUD plus the regular renewal rate of the domain name.
+This fee varies per domain name as some domain names will come at a higher cost than others.
 Our team will confirm the fee with you, and you can proceed if you choose to.

 Whilst in the RGP, you have 30 days before the domain name will enter Pending Delete for 5 days and it will then eventually drop and be available for general purchase (to anybody).